bakayolo/proxless/docs/how-work-proxless.md

 - Upon receiving a message from the pub/sub system, the replica will update the memory store.

 This guarantee an eventual consistency by making sure that every replica connected to the pubsub system will always end up with the latest `lastUsed` time for each request.

+The pubsub is also used for syncing the `isRunning` field.

 The logic of the pubsub is available in [internal/pubsub/redis/redis.go](../internal/pubsub/redis/redis.go).